miku86/notes/01_YDKJS_UG.md

 If promises and generators are about expressing patterns that let our programs run more concurrently and thus get more processing accomplished in a shorter period, JS has many other facets of performance optimization worth exploring.

-Writing JavaScript effectively means writing code that can break the constraint barriers of being run dynamically in a wide range of browsers and other environments.
-It requires a lot of intricate and detailed planning and effort on our parts to take a program from "it works" to "it works well."

 The *Async & Performance* title is designed to give you all the tools and skills you need to write reasonable and performant JavaScript code.

 ## ES6 & Beyond
 JavaScript is never going to stop evolving.
-This fact is almost a metaphor for the spirit of this series, to embrace that we'll never fully *know* every part of JS, because as soon as you master it all, there's going to be new stuff coming down the line.

 This title is dedicated to both the short- and mid-term visions of where the language is headed, not just the *known* stuff like ES6 but the *likely* stuff beyond.

 Since ES6 is nearly complete at the time of this writing, *ES6 & Beyond* starts by dividing up the concrete stuff from the ES6 landscape into several key categories, including new syntax, new data structures (collections), and new processing capabilities and APIs.
-We cover each of these new ES6 features, in varying levels of detail, including reviewing details that are touched on in other books of this series.

-The first part of the book is a roadmap for all the stuff you need to learn to get ready for the new and improved JavaScript you'll be writing and exploring over the next couple of years.

-The latter part of the book turns attention to briefly glance at things that we can likely expect to see in the near future of JavaScript.
-The most important realization here is that post-ES6, JS is likely going to evolve feature by feature rather than version by version, which means we can expect to see these near-future things coming much sooner than you might imagine.

 ## Review
 The *YDKJS* series is dedicated to the proposition that all JS developers can and should learn all of the parts of this great language.
 No person's opinion, no framework's assumptions, and no project's deadline should be the excuse for why you never learn and deeply understand JavaScript.

-We take each important area of focus in the language and dedicate a short but very dense book to fully explore all the parts of it that you perhaps thought you knew but probably didn't fully.

-"You Don't Know JS" isn't a criticism or an insult.
-It's a realization that all of us, myself included, must come to terms with.
-Learning JavaScript isn't an end goal but a process.
-We don't know JavaScript, yet.
-But we will!